-Pioneering Digital Music Charts in Billboard Magazine
+Pioneering a Digital Music Chart for Billboard Magazine

 Billboard Charts Editor Geoff Mayfield

-Geoff Mayfield was director of charts at Billboard magazine.
-In addition to overseeing Billboard's charts department, Mayfield wrote the charts analysis column Over The Counter and spearheaded the launch of Billboard Chart Alert.
+Geoff Mayfield was the director of charts at Billboard magazine.
+In addition to overseeing Billboard’s charts department, Mayfield wrote the charts analysis column Over The Counter and spearheaded the launch of Billboard Chart Alert.

-05:48 – A Billboard veteran, Mayfield weighs in on the advantages and disadvantages that technology has brought to the Billboard charts.
+05:48 – A Billboard veteran, Mayfield, weighs in on the advantages and disadvantages that technology has brought to the Billboard charts.

 08:51 – Mayfield on the importance of looking beyond the Billboard 200 to a more holistic view of all Billboard charts in an age of media fragmentation.